nifti-coe/ODE_Python/README.md

 # Repository Title: ODE_Python
-_About_: Numerical solver for ODE's for simulated flying insect
+_About_: Numerical solver for ODE's for simulated flying insect hello!
 ___

 # TODO: